 Grants of up to £40,000 are available to support projects running over a period of 18 months.

 Total available funding in this grant round is £400,000.
 We expect to award between ten fifteen grants in this round.

 Only one application can be considered from each hospice.

-Eligible organisations are independent member:
+Eligible organisations are members of Hospice UK: